openPMD/openPMD-standard/EXT_LaserEnvelope.md

   - `envelopeField`
     - type: *(string)*
     - scope: *required*
-    - description: Physical quantity used to represent the laser envelope field.
+    - description: physical quantity used to represent the laser envelope field.
     - allowed values:
       - `electric_field` The mesh represents the envelope of the transverse electric field $E_{x/y}$ of the laser pulse.
       - `normalized_vector_potential` The mesh represents the envelope of the transverse vector potential of the laser pulse.
 This quantity is normalized (to be dimensionless), as commonly used in laser-plasma interaction literature: $eA_{x/y}/(m_ec)$.

   - `angularFrequency`
     - type: *(floatX)*
-    - description: Angular frequency $\omega_0$ at which the laser envelope is defined (rad/s).
+    - description: angular frequency $\omega_0$ at which the laser envelope is defined (rad/s).
     - scope: *required*

   - `polarization`